 Heat should not be applied in the affected area, since this only makes the condition worse.

 Carpal tunnel syndrome can lead to symptoms like pins and needles and tenderness in our hands or wrists, and a feeling of weakness in the region.
 You may not be able to grip or grasp objects properly.
-These are symptoms which never disappear for a lot of people.
-Carpal tunnel syndrome can be disabling, because it stops sufferers from being able to use their hands, and the pain can be severe and in some cases, unbearable.
+But what exactly are the causes of carpal tunnel syndrome, and is there a treatment?

 The carpal tunnel is a narrow passageway in the wrist.
-The median nerve, which enervates the hand, runs through it.
-Various actions can narrow it even further, compressing the nerve and stopping it from working efficiently.
+Certain actions can cause it to become even narrower, compressing the median nerve and stopping it from working efficiently.

-Compression of the median nerve causes changes in the hands.
+Compression of the median nerve also causes changes in your hands.
 You might experience numbness and stop being able to move your hand normally.
-You could also experience constant sensations, pins and needles, tingling or a sudden nerve pain.
-There may also be weakness, and you may no longer be able to pick up or grasp objects with your thumb and index finger.
+Pins and needles, tingling, or sudden nerve pain are also common symptoms.
+Lastly, you may be weak here and not be able to pick up grasp objects with your thumb and index finger.

-This occurs because the muscles in the hand that are controlled by your median nerve no longer receive the impulses necessary to be able to work correctly.
-With time, this situation can cause permanent muscle damage and we may significantly lose strength in our hands.
+This happens because the hand muscles controlled by your median nerve no longer receive the impulses they need to function properly.
+Over time, this situation can cause permanent muscle damage and you could significantly lose strength in our hands.

-As mentioned above, the wrist area where the nerve passes through is called the carpal tunnel.
-This tunnel is narrow and any inflammation or thickening in this tunnel can compress or push on the nerve.
-When this happens, it may cause pain, numbness, pins and needles and/or weakness.
-This is what carpal syndrome is.
+As mentioned above, the wrist area the nerve passes through is called the carpal tunnel.
+It’s narrow and any inflammation or thickening in this tunnel can compress or push on the nerve.
+When this happens, it causes pain, numbness, pins and needles and/or weakness–all symptoms of carpal tunnel syndrome.

-It is often thought that continually making the same movement with the hands and wrists causes the condition.
-There’s no reason why this should be the case, though it is recommended that we avoid making mechanical and repetitive movements.
-It is true that using manual tools that vibrate can cause this syndrome.
+One theory is that continually making the same hand and wrist motions is what causes carpal tunnel syndrome.
+That might not be true, but it’s still a good idea to avoid making mechanical, repetitive movements.
+Also, using manual tools that vibrate can cause it.
 For example, workers that use pneumatic drills to break up road surfaces are at risk.

-However, there are some studies that suggest that carpal tunnel syndrome is caused by using a computer, a mouse and performing repetitive movements at work, playing instruments and practicing certain sports.
+Some studies that suggest, as potential causes for carpal tunnel syndrome : using a computer and mouse, performing repetitive movements at work, playing instruments, and practicing certain sports.

 Other factors that may lead to carpal tunnel syndrome include:

-- Repeatedly fracturing the wrist, and arthritis in the wrist
+- Repeatedly fracturing the wrist, or arthritis in the wrist

-- A growth in the wrist, such as a cyst or tumor
+- A growth in the wrist, like a cyst or tumor

 - Rheumatoid arthritis (an autoimmune disease which affects the joints)